 Humpback Whale Conservation

-On our return into harbour, Greg discusses a more serious subject, the International Whaling Commission.
+On our return into the harbour, Greg discusses a more serious subject, the International Whaling Commission.

 As an Invited Participant to the International Whaling Commission’s Scientific Committee and member of several other committees, Greg is a leader in marine ecotourism and whale conservation.